Jane arrives at the funeral nervous, but full of hope.

 "Oh, Jane, it's not you that I'm angry with.
 I knew when I saw you in the church that I had seen your lovely face before but I couldn't place where.
 I was in the kitchen and when our younger brother Ronnie told me what you said to mother I knew, I just knew.
 Come here.
 Come here and give your big brother a hug."

-Jane was overjoyed with my acceptance by at least one of my family and excited when Tommy asked me to call round to see him the following day.
+Jane was overjoyed with her acceptance by at least one of the family and excited when Tommy asked her to call round to see him the following day.

 Jane left her uniform at Terry's house and got dressed in a jacket, blouse and jeans.
 Terry was with her and he held her hand throughout the long walk from his house in Bow.
 She was wondering how her brother's discussion had gone with the rest of the family.
 Clearly, he believes she is his sister and he might have convinced the other brother, Ronnie.
 Maybe Ronnie would be there to meet her as well.